Semantic Communications for Wireless Sensing: RIS-aided Encoding and Self-supervised Decoding: Inverse Semantic-aware Encoding

 As shown in {\bf{Algorithm~\ref{Algorithm2}}}, to obtain the semantic hash matrices, the first step is to resize the $T_K$ amplitude and phase spectrums.
 The purpose is to produce a small data size, which hastens the processing time~\cite{tuncer2020novel} and preserves the features of the spectrums.
 Similar to the image pHash method~\cite{khanam2018implementation}, we calculate the average values of the resized amplitude and phase matrices.
 Different from the conventional hash method, we define four values, i.e., 0, 1, 2, and 3, as values in the hash fingerprints.
 Thus, we perform the operations as shown in lines $8 - 15$ of {\bf{Algorithm~\ref{Algorithm2}}} to convert the spectrums to semantic hash fingerprints in polynomial complexity.
 For the $k^{\rm th}$ pair of amplitude and phase spectrums, we use the Hamming distance, which measures the number of different values, between the $k^{\rm th}$ hash fingerprint and the $\left( k-1\right) ^{\rm th}$ one to indicate the semantic information richness of the $k^{\rm th}$ spectrums.
-Therefore, we can record the pair of spectrums that have the largest Hamming distance to the previous pair of spectrums.
+Therefore, we can record the pair of spectrums that have the largest Hamming distance to the previous pair of spectrums. { The complexity analysis for each step in our proposed algorithm is as follows: \begin{itemize} \item {\textit{Obtaining the semantic hash matrix set:}} The resizing operation~\cite{khanam2018implementation} has a complexity of $\mathcal{O}(R_x R_y)$ per matrix.
+Therefore, the complexity of obtaining the semantic hash matrix set for $T_K$ spectrums is $\mathcal{O}(T_K R_x R_y)$. \item {\textit{Calculating the Hamming distance:}} The complexity consists of $O(1)$ for creating the vector $\bm{\mathcal{D}}$, $O(T_K)$ for the outer loop iterating through ${\bm{\mathcal{H}}}_{i}$, and $O(R_x R_y)$ for the inner loop iterating through ${\bm{\mathcal{H}}}_{i}{\left\{k\right\}}$.
+This results in a total complexity of $\mathcal{O}(T_K R_x R_y)$. \item {\textit{Selecting the spectrum and recording the information richness:}} The complexity is dominated by the linear search to find $k_{\max}$, which maximizes $\bm{\mathcal{D}}(k)$.
+As the vector is unsorted, the complexity is $\mathcal{O}(T_K)$. \end{itemize} These steps are performed sequentially, leading to the total complexity of $\mathcal{O}\left( T_K \left( 2 R_x R_y + 1\right) \right)$.
+Since the constant terms do not significantly affect the growth rate, the total complexity of {\bf{Algorithm~\ref{Algorithm2}}} simplifies to $\mathcal{O}(T_K R_x R_y)$. }